 Finally, using SeeAllData=False at the method level will not override the SeeAllData=True used at the class level.@isTest(isParallel=True): Use the

-Best Practices of Test Classes in Salesforce
+Best Practices for Test Classes in Salesforce

-- Always start with @is Test annotations to make Salesforce understand that you are writing a test class.
+• Always start with @is Test annotations to make Salesforce understand that you are writing a test class.

-- Use Test.startTest() and Test.stopTest () to ensure that the actual testing of the code is done using a new set of governor constraints.
+• Use Test.startTest() and Test.stopTest () to ensure that the actual testing of the code is done using a new set of governor constraints.
 These methods can help you reset the governor limits before running the test code.

 In your case, you tend to test whether the book’s worth has been set to 90 or not.
-If this assert statement returns false, then your test category will fail and will let you know that one thing is not correct in your code, and you should repair your original code.
+If this assert statement returns false, your test category will fail and let you know that one thing is not correct in your code, and you should repair your original code.

 Conclusion

 As discussed earlier, more than half of the testing work is executed by the test classes.
-Therefore, it is vital for anyone who wants to test the logic for Apex triggers, Apex class, Visualforce Controller, Queueable Apex, Future Apex, Visualforce Extensions, and Batch Apex to know how to create test classes.
+Therefore, it is vital for anyone who wants to test the logic for Apex triggers, Apex classes, Visualforce Controllers, Queueable Apex, Future Apex, Visualforce Extensions, and Batch Apex to know how to create test classes.
+We hope this blog gives you an idea of how test classes in Salesforce are used, along with all the different test methods that can be implemented in Salesforce.